coburnw/hp5334-ivi/README.md

   * explore the example folder in hp5334-ivi.git

 ### Notes
-  * developed with an HP5334B and an E2050A
+  * developed for an HP5334B and an E2050A
   * if any of the agilent5334 driver files are modified, python-ivi will need to be rebuilt and reinstalled
-  * None of the memory, math, or voltmeter functionality has been implemented
+  * none of the memory, math, or voltmeter functionality has been implemented
   * frequency, time_interval, period, and ratio seems to work
-  * With my setup, i had to define instr.term_char = '\n'.
-In my case, this caused a conversion error during pack_int() of the python-vxi11 library.
+  * with my setup, i had to define instr.term_char = '\n'.
+I found, this caused a conversion error during pack_int() of the python-vxi11 library.
 If you have the same problem, notes on how i worked around it are [here] (https://github.com/python-ivi/python-vxi11/commit/3b9a0e9ea7788c24c61727854a0e997b46fbd3f9)